IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 **Feedback**

 **Prototype Features**<br>
-What your listed in not features

-features refer to the distinct functionalities or capabilities provided by a software application.
+What you listed in the feature section in not features features refer to the distinct functionalities or capabilities provided by a software application.
 They are the things that an application can do to fulfill user needs and requirements.